-For children who still hold a Statement of Special Educational Needs or and Education, Health and Care Plan, an annual review (6 monthly for under 5s) will be carried out by the school in conjunction with the LEA where appropriate.
+For children who have an Education, Health and Care Plan, an annual review (6 monthly for under 5s) will be carried out by the school in conjunction with the LEA where appropriate.
 Parents and external agencies are strongly encouraged to attend.
 Reviews in year 5 are used to begin to establish the parent's choice of high school in order to assess the arrangements prior to the transfer.
 Depending on when the annual cycle of reviews falls, an additional review may be necessary in late summer term of year 5 or early autumn term of year 6 to confirm parents' choice of high school and a further transition review, when a high school place has been allocated, will be convened and the high school SENCo invited.